hiiamboris/red-spaces-gitlab-mirror/quickstart.md

 	pen blue
 ]]
 ```
-Simple styles are applied in 3 steps:
+Simple styles are applied in 3 **steps**:

 1. Description is bound to the space object and *composed*.

    This allows one to set various space facets before drawing it.
-Like above `/font` facet is provided.\
+Like the above `/font` facet is set before space is drawn.\
    Draw is quite limited: e.g. you can't "ask" what current pen color is, to modify it, and you can't set font for rich-text using "font" command, and so on.
 Composition is aimed to empower styles while still keeping them short.\
    Don't forget to add `()` at the end of composition paren if you don't want it's output to be inserted into the draw block.